dwasinge/examples/scheduler/README.md

 ## Domain Summary

+- Crew Member
-Crew Members - Employees that can be assigned to a delivery Crew Member Availability - Employees can specify times that they are unavailable for deliveries Delivery Role - Required Role/Skill for a specific delivery Delivery Assignment - Maps the a crew member with a given skillset to a delivery role for a specific delivery.
+  - Employees that can be assigned to a delivery
+- Crew Member Availability
+  - Employees can specify times that they are unavailable for deliveries
+- Delivery Role
+  - Required Role/Skill for a specific delivery
+- Delivery Assignment
+  - Maps the a crew member with a given skillset to a delivery role for a specific delivery.
+- Delivery Schedule
-Delivery Schedule - Wrapper planning solution submitted to the planning engine for solving.
+  - Wrapper planning solution submitted to the planning engine for solving.

 ## Documentation